IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Method

 \subsection{Intrinsic Neural Radiance Fields}

-\textbf{Preliminaries: Intrinsic Decomposition.} Intrinsic decomposition based on Lambertian assumption, takes an input image $I$ as input, decomposes it as the pixel-wise product of the illumination invariance, the reflectance $R(I)$, and the illumination variance, the shading $S(I)$:
+\textbf{Preliminaries: Intrinsic Decomposition.} Lambertian and grayscale shading assumptions~\cite{fan2018revisiting} are commonly used and introduced to simplify this inverse problem, achieving good approximations of most scenarios.
+Based on Lambertian assumption, Intrinsic decomposition~\cite{fan2018revisiting} presents an input image $I$ as the pixel-wise product of the illumination-invariant reflectance $R(I)$, and the illumination-varying shading $S(I)$:

 where $\odot$ is channel-wise multiplication.
-However, the Lambertian reflectance assumption is difficult to be satisfied in realistic scenes, and the intrinsic residual model~\cite{tominaga1994dichromatic, maxwell2008bi} introduces an additional view-dependent residual term $Re(I)$ to model scenes that do not satisfy the Lambertian assumption, such as specular reflections, metallic materials:
+However, the Lambertian assumption is difficult to be satisfied in realistic scenes, and the intrinsic residual model~\cite{tominaga1994dichromatic, maxwell2008bi} introduces view-independent reflectance and shading with an additional view-dependent residual term $Re(I)$ to model scenes that do not satisfy the Lambertian assumption, such as glossy reflections, metallic materials:

-\textbf{Our representation.} We present a novel representation of intrinsic neural radiation fields (IntrinsicNeRF), which integrates the intrinsic decomposition into the NeRF.
-As shown in Fig.~\ref{fig:supp.network details}, IntrinsicNeRF takes as input the sampled spatial coordinate point $\mathbf{x} = (x,y,z)$ and direction $\mathbf{d}=(\theta, \phi)$, and outputs the volume density $\sigma$, the view-independent reflectance $r$ and shading $s$, with the view-dependent intrinsic residual term $re$ through an MLP network $F_{\Theta}$:
+\textbf{Our representation.} IntrinsicNeRF takes the sampled coordinate point $\mathbf{x} = (x,y,z)$ and direction $\mathbf{d}=(\theta, \phi)$ as input, and outputs the view-independent reflectance $r$ and shading $s$, the view-dependent intrinsic residual term $re$ and the volume density $\sigma$ through an MLP network $F_{\Theta}$:

-The predicted color of each spatial point can be obtained by Eq.~\ref{equa: intrinsic residual}.
-The volume density $\sigma(\mathbf{x})$ can be interpreted as the differential probability of a ray terminating at an infinitesimal particle at location $\mathbf{x}$.
-The expected color $C(\mathbf{r})$ of camera ray $\mathbf{r}(t)=\mathbf{o} + t\mathbf{d}$ with near and far bounds $t_n$ and $t_f$:
+The predicted color c of each spatial point can be obtained by Eq.~\ref{equa: intrinsic residual} and the target color $C(\mathbf{r})$ of camera ray $\mathbf{r}$ is: